 During calendar year 2018, the Police Department made 335 arrests of individuals with illegal drug related charges.
-During the first three months of calendar year 2019, the Department made 60 arrests of individuals with illegal drug related charges.
+During the first six months of calendar year 2019, the Department made 139 arrests of individuals with illegal drug related charges.
 The Department continues to utilize Project Granite Shield grant funds to cover overtime costs in conducting illegal drug investigations in the City of Concord and surrounding towns.
-The Department received an additional \$65,000 in grant funding through Project Granite Shield to continue these investigative efforts through June of 2019.
+The Department received an additional \$65,000 in grant funding through Project Granite Shield to continue these investigative efforts through June 2019.
+The Department will continue to seek out grant funding for initiatives geared towards addressing the illegal drug crisis.

 The Police Department also continues its involvement with the Merrimack County Drug Court Initiative.
 As part of this initiative, the Department has a member assigned to the Drug Court Team.
 The Team meets weekly to discuss the progress of individuals that have been assigned to participate in the Drug Court process.
 The Team regularly evaluates the status of each individual in the program and makes recommendations based upon the individual's performance.
 The Department conducts curfew checks on each participant that resides in the City of Concord.

-The Fire Department has been very active in collaborative efforts to address substance abuse.
+The Fire Department has also been very active in collaborative efforts to address substance abuse.
 It continues to participate in monthly meetings of the Capital Area Substance Abuse Disorders Leadership Team, with representatives from the Concord Police and Human Services Departments, Concord Hospital, Riverbend Community Mental Health, the Capital Area Public Health Network, and Granite United Way, to assure that all stakeholders are aware of addiction recovery resources within the community.

 In August 2018, the Fire Department applied for a grant from the NH Department of Safety's Project FIRST (First Responders Initiating Recovery, Support, and Treatment) to enhance the ability for public safety responders to provide follow-up monitoring to persons with substance use disorders, as well as provide training and other resources to their families and households.
 In November 2018, the Fire Department was approved for \$126,999 in grant funding, contingent on the approval of City Council and the Governor and Executive Council.
 The City Council approved the grant on January 14, 2019, and the Governor and Executive Council approved it on February 20, 2019.
-Recruitment began in March and a Program Director should be in place by the end of April 2019.
+A Program Director was hired on April 28, 2019.
+The new Program Director has delivered a training program to all Fire Department members, called "OUD in the 603"; distributed over 40 kits containing Narcan; met with providers in several agencies to assure coordination and integration of efforts; and has actively engaged persons suffering from opioid use disorder, along with their families and support systems, to provide support and treatment pathways.
+The training will be extended to the Police Department in July.